 Restoring local watershed through replanting project

 Check out these CNRE events to get connected and celebrate our accomplishments

 At events in our college, everyone is welcome: students, faculty, staff, alumni, and friends of CNRE.
-Watch for announcements, emails, and fliers about what’s happening throughout the year and come out and get to know people.
+Watch for announcements, emails, and flyers about what’s happening throughout the year so you can come out and get to know people.
 Here are a few CNRE traditions that you don’t want to miss.